zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-faq-editscope.md

     * **Pop-up/dialog-like form** - The blade uses an ActionBar with an 'Ok'-like button that commits user edits.
 Typically, when the user commits the edits, the blade is implicitly closed, like a conventional UI pop-up/dialog.
 The blade uses `parameterProvider.editScope` to access the loaded/initialized EditScope.

 * Use `EditScopeCache` for the following scenarios:
     * **Save/Revert blade** - There are 'Save' and 'Revert changes' commands in the CommandBar of the blade.
 Typically, these commands keep the blade open so the user can perform successive edit and save cycles without closing and reopening the form.
-The blade uses an `EditScopeView`, as specified in  `editScopeCache.createView(...)`, to load/acquire the EditScope.

-    * **Document editing** - The blade uses an `EditScopeView`, as specified in  `editScopeCache.createView(...)`, to load/acquire the EditScope.
-The user can make edits to a single EditScope/Form model across multiple parent-child blades.
+    * **Document editing** - In the document-editing scenario, the user can make edits to a single EditScope/Form model across multiple parent-child blades.
 The parent blade sends its `inputs.editScopeId` input to any child blade that edits the same model as the parent Blade.
 The child blade uses this `inputs.editScopeId` in its call to `editScopeView.fetchForExistingData(editScopeId)` to fetch the EditScope of the parent Blade.
-Scenarios like these resemble document editing.

 * * *